tskirvin/puppetdb-tools/README.md

 Lists resources deployed on a node or set of nodes.
 This is very powerful, and the CLI is probably not good enough for what you'd actually want to do with the package.

+### puppetdb-tangled

+puppetdb-tangled queries the puppetdb to find hosts which are "tangled", and reports on the associated hosts/events on STDOUT.
+A "tangled" host is defined as one where an event is occurring on that host and over and over again over the last several runs, which probably indicates that a change is not successful.
+For instance, Package['foo'] removes Package['bar'] and then Package['bar'] is installed afterwards.

 ### puppetdb-tooquiet